Swansea: Media

 The local newspaper is the Swansea edition of the South Wales Evening Post.
 The Swansea Herald of Wales was a free newspaper which was distributed every week to residential addresses until 2011 when the paper ceased to be in print.
 The Cardiff edition of the free daily paper Metro is distributed throughout the city.
 The council also produces a free monthly newspaper called the Swansea Leader.
 Swansea Life is a monthly lifestyle magazine published and distributed in Swansea.

-Swansea has three local radio stations: The Wave on 96.4 FM and DAB, its sister station Greatest Hits Radio South Wales on DAB, and Easy Radio on 102.1 FM and DAB.
-There is a community radio station Radio Tircoed and two regional radio stations: Heart South Wales on 106.0 FM and Nation Radio Wales on 107.3 FM and DAB.

-The patients and staff at Singleton Hospital can listen to the hospital radio station, Radio City 1386AM and Swansea University also runs its own radio station, Xtreme Radio, on 1431 AM.
+Swansea is served by five Independent Local Radio stations: Hits Radio South Wales, its sister station Greatest Hits Radio South Wales, Swansea Bay Radio, Heart South Wales and Nation Radio Wales.
+A community radio station, Radio Tircoed, serves the city's western suburbs.
+Patients and staff at Singleton Hospital can listen to the hospital radio station, Radio City 1386AM, and Swansea University runs its own radio station, Xtreme Radio.
 Providing the DAB service, the local multiplex called Swansea SW Wales is broadcast from Kilvey Hill.
 This transmitter also provides digital terrestrial television in the Swansea area.
-As well as Kilvey Hill the city is in the catchment areas of the Wenvoe transmitter (in the Vale of Glamorgan) and the Carmel transmitter in Carmarthenshire.
+As well as Kilvey Hill, the city is in the catchment areas of the Wenvoe transmitter (in the Vale of Glamorgan) and the Carmel transmitter in Carmarthenshire.

+The local television service, That's Swansea Bay, went on air in July 2016, becoming the second local television station in Wales after Made in Cardiff.
+Bay TV Swansea is based near the University of Wales Trinity Saint David's primary campus in Swansea.

 Since 1924, the BBC has maintained a studio in the city; Dylan Thomas worked here in the interwar years, when the studio was used for the BBC Regional Programme.
 Currently it has facilities to broadcast live radio and television and is listed as a BBC regional studio.

-In mid-2008, the BBC included Swansea in its "Big Screen" project, and a large live permanent television screen has been sited in Castle Square.
+In mid-2008, the BBC included Swansea in its Big Screen project and a large live permanent television screen has been sited in Castle Square.

 Independent filmmakers Undercurrents and Studio8 are based in Swansea, and the city plays host to the BeyondTV Film Festival.
-BeyondTV is annual event organised by Undercurrents to showcase the best of activism filmmakers.
 Swansea has also hosted the annual Swansea Bay Film Festival, where past-winning directors have included Gareth Evans, Anthony James, Alun D Pughe and Andrew Jones.